 On holiday with children in the Trossachs

-This wee village has the nearest play park to Lochend, with a good selection of the usual slides, swings and Flying Foxes.
-Best of all, Aberfoyle play park lies right next to National Cycle Route 7, so kids can cycle up and down quite safely for miles on the tarmac disused railway.
+This wee village has the nearest play park to Lochend, with a good selection of the usual slides, swings and a flying fox.
+Best of all, Aberfoyle play park lies right next to National Cycle Route 7, so kids can cycle up and down quite safely on the tarmac disused railway.
 It’s also just next door to the Scottish Wool Centre, which has daily sheep dog demos, a rare breeds farm and birds of prey display.

-While in Aberfoyle, parents with children should also try The Lodge.
-As well as their Red Squirrel hide, GoApe high ropes adventure course, wildlife exhibits, cafe and gift shop, The Lodge has imaginative ‘natural play’ areas – den-building, brush maze and water guddling – dotted about a pretty, tot-sized loop down to an impressive waterfall.
+While in Aberfoyle, parents with children should also try The Lodge, up the hillout of the village.
+As well as their red squirrel hide, GoApe high ropes adventure course, wildlife exhibits, cafe and gift shop, The Lodge has imaginative ‘natural play’ areas – den-building, brush maze and water guddling – dotted about a pretty, tot-sized loop down to an impressive waterfall.

-This Gateway to the Trossachs – location for Dr Finlay’s Casebook – has two nice wee play parks.
-The first is on Callander Meadows, wedged between the River Teith (a nice 15-minute loop takes you out along the river via a couple of natural pools where Callander kids swim in summer) and a crazy golf course and cafe.
-The second is at the other end of town, just behind Camp Place, and has a bigger park area for kicking balls, plus things like Flying Foxes that will appeal to older kids.
+This Gateway to the Trossachs – location for Dr Finlay’s Casebook – has two play parks.
+The first is on Callander Meadows, wedged between the River Teith (a nice 15-minute walking loop takes you out along the river via a couple of natural pools where Callander kids swim in summer) and a crazy golf course and cafe.
+The second is at the other end of town, just behind Camp Place, and has a bigger park area for kicking balls.

-Another cute play park next to the football pitch at Thornhill, with a great wee trials bike trail nearby for children aged about six to 13.
+Another cute play park next to the football pitch at Thornhill, with a great wee trials bike trail nearby for children aged about 6-13.

 Easily the best play park in the area is in Stirling, just next to the public tennis courts and pitch-and-putt course in King’s Park.
 Take bikes and scooters, because there’s also a cool skate park.
 To get there, drive into Stirling on the A811, and turn right at the first two mini-roundabouts beneath the castle; drive up past the Stirling Golf Course, and turn right at the next two mini-roundabouts, parking up alongside the park railings.